aribhs8/My-Public-Projects/README.md

-# Websites
+# My Public Projects
-Repository that contains all the web development related projects I have worked on.
+Repository that contains finished projects that I have done for the purposes of school-work and/or self-improvement.
+These projects involve the use of programming, game development, web development or mechanical construction.